ImportPaddy/Tableau/README.md

-# Tableau-and-PowerBI
+# Tableau
-A collection of my Tableau and PowerBI projects completed during the Data Bootcamp with Leep Talent.
+A collection of my Tableau projects completed during the Data Bootcamp with Leep Talent.